Smart Spending

 How to Do This

-Create a simple list with three columns: the service name, the monthly cost, and how many times you used it in the last 30 days.
+Create a list with three columns: the service name, the monthly cost, and how many times you used it in the last 30 days.
 Divide the cost by the number of uses.
-If a $15-per-month streaming service was used twice, you paid $7.50 per session — that may be worth it.
-If it was used zero times, it is an instant candidate for the unused subscriptions cancel list.
+If a $15-per-month streaming service was used twice, you paid $7.50 per session, that may be worth it.
+Zero uses means it belongs on the cancel list.

 Group your subscriptions into four categories to speed up the decision: